 When Teeth Start Falling Out

 By the time they reach age three, most kids have their full set of primary teeth.
-There are 10 teeth in the upper part of the mouth and 10 in the lower part.
+There are ten teeth in the upper part of the mouth and ten in the lower part.
 KidsHealth says these baby teeth start falling out around age five or six.
+The first ones to come in are the first ones to fall out, starting with the upper and lower front teeth.
+Get the camera ready for those gappy grins.

 Why Teeth Fall Out